TAGRPO: Boosting GRPO on Image-to-Video Generation with Direct Trajectory Alignment: Abstract

 \section{Abstract}

 Recent studies have demonstrated the efficacy of integrating Group Relative Policy Optimization (GRPO) into flow matching models, particularly for text-to-image and text-to-video generation.
 However, we find that directly applying these techniques to image-to-video (I2V) models often fails to yield consistent reward improvements.
 To address this limitation, we present TAGRPO, a robust post-training framework for I2V models inspired by contrastive learning.
 Our approach is grounded in the observation that rollout videos generated from identical initial noise provide superior guidance for optimization.
 Leveraging this insight, we propose a novel GRPO loss applied to intermediate latents, encouraging direct alignment with high-reward trajectories while maximizing distance from low-reward counterparts.
 Furthermore, we introduce a memory bank for rollout videos to enhance diversity and reduce computational overhead.
 Despite its simplicity, TAGRPO achieves significant improvements over DanceGRPO in I2V generation.
-Code and models will be made publicly available.
+The deliverables will be updated \href{https://tagrpo.github.io/}{here}.